dackroydisales/FullstackProject/README.md

  • User account creation and login

+ • Upload your videos to NuTube

  • Watch videos

+ • Search for NuTube videos by title

+ • Comment on videos (including delete and edit functionality)

- • Upload your videos to NuTube
+ • Like/dislike videos

   <img src="video_page.png" alt="Video Page" width="650">